andruschka/pm2-meteor/README.md

     // exec mode for pm2
     "exec_mode": "cluster_mode",
     "instances": 2

+    // set some free ports if you want to use fork_mode with several instances
+    // (e.g. you want to handle loadbalancing yourself)
+    // "freePorts": [3001, 3002]
   },
   // optional - set this one if you want to undeploy your app
   // "allowUndeploy": true